FIFA Rank #30 · CAF

 Road to 2026

 Want to track their path?
-View fixtures and follow standings.
+View fixtures, follow standings, or see the full Group F bracket.

 ← All teams